moddio/moddio-docs/scripting-reference/variables/getHeightOfRegion.md

-Returns the region's height, in pixels.
+Returns the specified region's height, in pixels.